Positively Putney BID wants to hear from its members and anyone else who is interested in the organisation or Putney

 Pamela-Anne Cryer – Positively Putney Operations Manager

-Pamela studies Business Management and Economics and is in her last year of studies at a local University in London and has come to know Putney well since moving from Kent.
+Pamela studies Business Management and Economics at a local University in London and has come to know Putney well since moving from Kent.
 Pamela is responsible for assisting in operations, the brand and the destination of the BID business plan.